 Audit Partner or Managing Partner

-CA salary progression in audit career path India
+CA salary progression in the audit career path in India

-Salary growth in audit follows a gradual and performance-based pattern.
+Salary growth in audit follows a gradual and performance-based pattern and will depend on the experience.

-Partner-level roles offer some of the highest earnings in the CA field
+10 plus years: Partner-level roles offer some of the highest earnings in the CA field.

-This makes audit one of the most stable long-term career options in finance.
+This makes an audit one of the most stable long-term career options in finance.

-Key roles in CA based audit career ladder
+Key roles in a CA-based audit career ladder

 CA fresher and junior auditor roles